Why e-commerce conversion rates are built on mobile optimization

 So, if you checked your website’s mobile performance on the Google Pagespeed Insights site and saw that it performs well; congratulations!
 But you still have some other things to check:

-• Ensure that all of your paid ads are optimized for mobile devices, because you will find that ads run differently on desktop and mobile, especially when it comes to the character count on your copy,
+• Make sure that all of your paid ads are optimized for mobile devices, because you will find that ads run differently on desktop and mobile, especially when it comes to the character count on your copy,

 • Think about adding chat marketing to your channel mix, because less 30% of businesses are using this medium to build trust with and engage their prospects and customers; you could be one of the first-movers,